Swiss stocks - Factors to watch on Feb 18

 COMPANY STATEMENTS

-* Banque Cantonale Vaudoise proposed raising its dividend and paying out a special distribution after 2015 net profit rose 14 percent, helped by one-off items
+* Banque Cantonale Vaudoise proposed raising its dividend and paying out a special distribution after 2015 net profit rose 14 percent, helped by one-of items

 * Accu Holding AG said it is planning an ordinary capital increase and simultaneously increase of authorized and conditional capital to 50 percent of registered share capital.